 If you love adding color and life to your space you can go with colorful hand-painted tiles or stones all over the wall (choose one wall for this and accentuate it).
 These painted stones or tiles are quite versatile as they can be put up either on an entire wall or can go on smaller backdrops such as the kitchen top or the kitchen dado wall.

 If this is a new kitchen and you are envisioning having a Tuscan kitchen, then having stone pillars, stone archways, stone, and everything are so Tuscan.

 Wooden Family Table

-Tuscan kitchens are large kitchens built to serve large crowds, by this, we can understand that Italian families were big families with larger dining space to serve, to keep the kitchen vibe authentic and true to the theme you can opt for a big dining table or a kitchen table and pair it with other Tuscan elements such as cast iron and stone.
+Tuscan kitchens are large kitchens built to serve large crowds, by this, we can understand that Italian families were big families with larger dining space to serve, to keep the kitchen vibe authentic to the theme you can opt for a big dining table or a kitchen table and pair it with other Tuscan elements such as cast iron and stone.

 Vintage Italian Jars

-How can we talk of Italy and not mention pizza, after all Italy is the house of pizza.
+How can we talk of Italy and not mention pizza, after all, Italy is the house of pizza.
 If you are wondering if every Italian kitchen has a pizza oven, then let me tell you every Mediterranean Tuscan kitchen does.
 If you have the space and budget then installing a stone oven in your kitchen space would amp up the feel of your kitchen.
-Pizza lovers should definitely go for it.
+Pizza lovers should go for it.